 You will only be able to anchor your text to certain areas of your photo.
 You CAN NOT move the watermark wherever you want the same way you can place the Identity Plate.
 Use the "Anchor" section in the Watermark Effects area to anchor the watermark where you want and then use the "Inset" sliders to adjust the position from there.

 Remember, this is a workaround and not the original way a watermark is intended to be used!

 This part is easy.
 In the Print Job Panel on the right-side of the Print Module, make sure that next to "Print to" you have JPEG File chosen.
 Turn off the Print Sharpening box inside the Print Job Panel as well.

 Then click the "Print to File" button in the lower right.
 This will open up a box that allows you to name your file and choose the location to save it.
 Click the "Save" button.

 Now you are DONE and ready to upload to your favorite photo or card printer!

-Hope you have a merry holiday and that this helps you save some time creating your Christmas card this year!
+We hope you have an amazing holiday and that these overlays help you save time creating your Christmas cards this year!